decaporg/decap-cms/website/content/docs/configuration-options.md

 ## Display URL

 When the `display_url` setting is specified, the CMS UI will include a link in the fixed area at the top of the page, allowing content authors to easily return to your main site.
-The text of the link consists of the URL with the protocol portion (e.g., `https://your-site.com`).
+The text of the link consists of the URL with the protocol portion (for example, `https://your-site.com`).

 Defaults to `site_url`.